MBADevelops/AI-Based-Stock-Price-Predictor/README.md

 1. Clone the repository.
 2. Install the necessary dependencies by running `npm install` from the command line.
 3. Start the server by running `npm start`.
-4. Open a web browser and navigate to `localhost:3000` to interact with the application.
+4. Open a web browser and navigate to `localhost:3000` to view and interact with the application.

 ## Technologies Used
 This project is built using a range of technologies: